-Students taking advanced courses outside the department in excess of minor requirements may, with department approval, use up to two of these courses toward the requirement of six CBE graduate courses.
+Students taking advanced courses outside the department in excess of breadth requirements may, with department approval, use up to two of these courses toward the requirement of six CBE graduate courses.
 Seminar courses may not be used to satisfy CBE course requirements.

 A student who receives more than one grade of BC or lower in core graduate courses will be placed in the M.S. program.
-Upon completion of the M.S. program, the student may petition the full faculty for readmission to the Ph.D. program.
+Upon successful completion of the M.S. program, the student may petition the full faculty for readmission to the Ph.D. program.

-A student who does not receive an aggregate score of 6.0 or higher in the qualifying process is placed in the M.S. program.
-Upon completion of the M.S. program, the student may petition the full faculty to be readmitted to the Ph.D. program.
+A student who receives an average of 3.0 or higher becomes a candidate for the Ph.D. program.
+A student who does not receive an average score of 3.0 or higher in the qualifying process is placed in the M.S. program.
+Upon successful completion of the M.S. program, the student may petition the full faculty to be readmitted to the Ph.D. program.

 Students placed in the M.S. program are expected to finish the M.S. program within five semesters of admission into the Ph.D. program.